 The importance of diet and nutrition cannot be overstated.
-A balanced, quality diet prevents health problems such as feather problems, or even life-threatening diseases.
-Do not switch diets rapidly, any adjustments should be made over a period of time by mixing the old and new food at an increasing ratio.
+A balanced, quality diet prevents health problems such as feather problems or even life-threatening diseases.
+Key rule of thumb is to not switch diets rapidly.
+Any adjustments should be made over a period of time by mixing the old and new food at an increasing ratio.
 Lovebird diets are also extremely diverse, so there is no perfect formula of what to feed them – it’s up to you!

 Acceptable fruits and vegetables:

 Apple, pear, banana, strawberry, raspberry, pitted cherries, seedless grapes, tangerine.

 Spinach, lettuce, bok-choy, fresh corn, carrot tops, broccoli, sweet potatoes, dandelion greens (the ones sold in supermarkets), chickweed, watercress, asparagus, broccoli, carrots, etc.

 *Important* Produce should be fresh.
 Wash well to prevent ingestion of chemicals.
 Do not leave vegetables overnight for the birds to eat the following day!

 Vitamin-rich foods: sunflower seeds, oats, milo, eggs, cabbage, brussel sprouts, cauliflower, and peanuts.